One out of two men and one out of three women will develop cancer during their lifetimes.

 This program is case-based and addresses skills and knowledge about cancer family history risk assessment and genetic testing.
-Each individual course addresses a specific skill or topic, such as recognizing red flags and inheritance patterns, assessing risk, and using family history information to manage patients.
+Each individual course addresses a specific skill or topic, such as recognizing red flags and inheritance patterns or interpreting genetic test results.
 Each course takes approximately 15 minutes and includes the following:

-- short demonstration video of a clinical interaction, expert perspective, or genetic testing result,
+- short video demonstrating a clinical interaction, expert perspective, or genetic testing result,

 - practice cases,